Best Golf Drivers For Mid Handicappers (2023 Buying Guide)

 For a driver of this caliber, routinely played by PGA Tour pros, you should note the lack of true forgiveness before taking the plunge.

-In the end, the Titleist TSi2 is one of the top crafted drivers on the market and is undoubtedly worth its price tag if you are ready to take the next step in your golfing journey.
+In the end, the Titleist TSi2 is one of the top crafted golf drivers on the market and is undoubtedly worth its price tag if you are ready to take the next step in your golfing journey.

 TaylorMade M4 Driver